cylammarco/cylammarco/README.md

 - 🧻 [Google Scholar](https://scholar.google.com/citations?user=CE0rGKYAAAAJ&hl=en)
 - 🔭 I’m currently maintaining [ASPIRED](https://github.com/cylammarco/ASPIRED), [RASCAL](https://github.com/jveitchmichaelis/rascal), [WDPhotTools](https://github.com/cylammarco/WDPhotTools) & [SpectResC](https://github.com/cylammarco/SpectResC)

 For the reason of work, I have been using a private GitLab host since late 2023.
-I am still actively coding :)
+I am still actively coding :) Please do drop me an email if I do not correspond to your issue or PR within a couple of days.